The Nakayama Scholars

 The Nakayama family endowed the Nakayama Public Service Scholarship to support students interested in responding to the world’s challenges through careers in public service.

-The Nakayama family created an endowment specifically to support highly motivated students who want to work on our world’s challenging problems by engaging in public service careers (defined as careers in organizations that end in .edu, .gov, .mil or .org).
+The Nakayama family created an endowment specifically to support highly motivated students who want to work on our world’s challenging problems by engaging in public service careers.
+Public service for this scholarship is typically defined as careers in organizations that end in .edu, .gov, .mil or .org.
 This is the only Duke-funded merit scholarship that currently enrolled students may apply directly for in their junior year.
 The scholarship will cover one half of the scholars’ tuition in their senior year (2 semesters).

 President Vincent Price has said, “Our students, faculty, and staff are directly engaged in improving lives and communities in our region and around the world, demonstrating real leadership in the policy field.”
 The Nakayama Public Service Scholarship is an important investment in further promotion of this endeavor for some of our most driven students headed into lives of such engagement.